 - Heart failure

 - Kidney diseases

 - Syndrome of inappropriate antidiuretic hormone secretion (SIADH)

 Common symptoms include:

 - Loss of appetite

 Exams and Tests

 The health care provider will perform a complete physical examination to help determine the cause of your symptoms.
 Blood and urine tests will be done.

-The following laboratory tests can confirm and help diagnose hyponatremia:
+Lab tests that can confirm and help diagnose low sodium include: